 If the defendant is not working and has no assets, the account will be referred back to the probation officer or the court for issuance of a court order to have the defendant appear before the judge and explain why payment has not been made.

 When the defendant is ordered to pay restitution, state law mandates that a judgment be entered against the defendant.
-If the court or DOR cannot force the defendant to pay, you have the right to pursue the defendant in a civil law suit.
+If the court or DOR is not successful in securing payment, you have the right to pursue the defendant in a civil law suit.
 You can also file a lien against the defendant by obtaining a copy of the judgment from the court and filing an abstract with the Clerk-Recorder's Office.
 In addition, you may qualify for reimbursement from the California State Victim Restitution Fund.
-For more information, please contact their website at http://www.vcgcb.ca.gov/
+For more information, please contact their website at

-The notice you received from the Franchise Tax Board should provide a telephone number to contact DOR.
-Those numbers are (408) 282-3280 for accounts at the Tax Intercept Program (tax refunds) and (408) 282-3290 for accounts at the Court Ordered Debt Program (bank account or wage attachment).
+The notice you received from the Franchise Tax Board (FTB) should provide a telephone number to contact DOR.
+Those numbers are (408) 282-3280 for accounts at the FTB Tax Intercept Program (tax refunds) and (408) 282-3290 for accounts at the FTB Court Ordered Debt Program (bank account or wage attachment).

 The account representative has two business days to return calls.
 If you have not received a call back and have been unsuccessful in reaching your account representative, call (408) 282-3200 and ask to speak with your account representative’s supervisor.